 Water:

 Good water is essential for good growth.
-I recently purchased a small reverse osmosis device that fits on the end of my kitchen faucet.
+I purchased a small reverse osmosis device that fits on the end of my kitchen faucet.
 It's called the Water Maker Mini by Nimbus.
 I can collect the water in a five gallon plastic bottle at the rate of 1 gallon every 1 1/2 hours or so.
-I can't afford to put an in-line R / O unit under the sink!
+I can't afford to put an in-line R / O unit under the sink since I don't own my own house.
 But this little gadget works great for the amount of plants I have to water.
-It's small, portable, and easily disconnectable.
+It's small, portable, and easily disconnectible.
 The downside is that it only produces about 10 gallons a day.
 The goodside is I don't use 10 gallons a day!
-Between my Nepenthes, Sarracenias, Droseras, Fly-traps, Heliamphoras, and my orchids I go through about 4 to 6 gallons a day depending on how hot the day was.
-The unit cost $75.00 and the filter should last for a year.
-Replacement filters are about $40.00.
+The unit cost $75.00 and the filter lasts from 6 months to a year.
+Replacement filters are about $45.00.
 In the long run, it will save me money.

 I used to go to the water machines every day it seemed like!
 For 10 cents a gallon I could get purified water that was sodium free.
 On a bad day I paid 25 cents a gallon for purified, sodium free water.
 Whatever your choice, I suggest splurging when it comes to water.
 Nepenthes are forgiving plants when grown in unfavorable conditions, so give 'em a break and get them some decent water.